 On the premise that the carbon emissions associated with human industrial activity are a principal cause of potentially catastrophic global warming, Foster, in the March 2005 issue of Monthly Review, claimed that “it is now rational … to consider the possibility of the ecological collapse of global capitalist society, in ways analogous to earlier ecological collapses of civilizations.”
 “The problem is capitalism,” he wrote, and “the only solution … is socialism.”
 Moreover, Foster lamented that “the fall of the Soviet bloc made [environmental] matters worse, in the sense that there were now seemingly no obstacles to the universalization of capitalism, and thus no reason for the system to present itself any longer in sheep’s clothing.”
 “Beginning in the 1990s,” he continued, “the world witnessed an even more dramatic shift toward naked capitalism, heartless both in its treatment of workers and its domination of those countries at the bottom of the global hierarchy.
 Both class struggle from above and imperialism were intensified in the wake of capitalism’s triumph in the Cold War.”

-In 2011 Foster lauded the Occupy Wall Street movement for offering a powerful “response to the economic crisis of capitalism, and the way in which the costs of this were imposed on the 99 percent rather than the 1 percent.”
+On October 23, 2011 Foster delivered a talk titled “Capitalism and Environmental Catastrophe” during an Occupy Wall Street (OWS) teach-in at Zucotti Park in New York City.
+A few days later, he published an article bearing that same title in Monthly Review.
+Therein, Foster lauded the OWS movement for offering a powerful “response to the economic crisis of capitalism, and the way in which the costs of this were imposed on the 99 percent rather than the 1 percent.”
 He blamed the “global production system” of capitalism for “climate change,” “species extinction,” “ocean acidification,” “ozone depletion,” and the “destruction” of “the planetary environment.”
 Calling for “a radical transformation” of the capitalist system as the only possible way to “turn things around,” Foster said that this would require movement “away from a system directed at profits, production, and accumulation, i.e., economic growth, and toward a sustainable steady-state economy.”
 In sum, “it would require democratic ecological and social planning” that “coincides with the classical objectives of socialism.”

-Foster revisited this theme in December 2015, when he said: “In this Great Transition, I believe socialists will play the leading role.”
+Foster revisited this theme in a December 2015 piece titled “Marxism and Ecology,” where he wrote: “In this Great Transition, I believe socialists will play the leading role.”